ASCOMARE Yearbook on the Law of the Sea

 The YLoS strives to serve as a tool to support the work of lawyers, judicial bodies, policy makers, legal practitioners and researchers in the field of the law of the sea.
 In addition, the YLoS seeks to enable knowledge-sharing, while providing students, NGOs and the private sector with an additional means to develop a uniform understanding of the corpus of rules of international law governing maritime spaces and activities.

-In line with the goal of ASCOMARE to promote and facilitate a widespread and uniform understanding of the law of the sea in all the regions of the world, the YLoS will be available in a digital open-access version.
-Open Access allows readers, North and South, to get access to academic knowledge that is normally available behind large paywalls.
+In line with the goal of ASCOMARE to promote knowledge-sharing, and facilitate a uniform understanding of the law of the sea in all the regions of the world, the YLoS will be available (in English) in a digital open-access version.
+Open-access allows readers, North and South, to get access to academic knowledge that is normally available behind large paywalls.
 Next to the online open-access version, a paper version of the YLoS will also be available for sale.